cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

     * When the `in` modifier is used, the string literal will be used as an argument including the enclosing double quotes.
   * Numeric literal: all other literals must not be marked with either modifier.
 The primary use for numeric literals is to provide fill-in values (typically zeroes) for unused instruction parameters.
   * User variable: the variable is used as an instruction argument.
 The argument must use the `in` and/or `out` modifier to inform Mindcode how the corresponding instruction argument behaves:
-    * `in`: the argument represents an input value - the instruction reads and uses the value of the variable.
+    * `in`: the argument represents an input value—the instruction reads and uses the value of the variable.
-    * `out`: the argument represents an output value - the instruction produces a value and stores it in the variable.
+    * `out`: the argument represents an output value—the instruction produces a value and stores it in the variable.
-    * `in out`: the argument represents an input/output value - the instruction both reads and uses the input value, and then updates the variable with a new value.
+    * `in out`: the argument represents an input/output value—the instruction both reads and uses the input value, and then updates the variable with a new value.
 With a possible exception to the `sync` instruction, no mlog instruction currently takes an input/output argument.

 > [!TIP]
 > Keywords can be encoded either using the Mindcode keyword syntax (e.g., `:keyword`), or as a string literal (`"keyword"`).
 Only if the keyword contains characters unsupported by Mindcode syntax, it can only be encoded as a string literal (e.g., `"unsupported:keyword"`).
 This is the only way to encode such a keyword to mlog.

 > [!TIP]
-> Although not strictly required, it is recommended to create an inline function with proper input/output parameters for each custom generated instruction.
-This way, the requirement that the `mlog()` functions always use user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function - see the examples below.
+> Although not strictly required, it is recommended to create an inline function with proper input/output parameters for each custom-generated instruction.
+This way, the requirement that the `mlog()` functions always use user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function—see the examples below.
 Furthermore, it is possible to use keywords as function arguments to inline functions.

 For better understanding, the creation of custom instructions will be demonstrated on existing instructions.